lipi12q/DrugMAN/README.md

 > *Second, run `drug_emb.json` using BIONIC algorithm to extracted drug represtation.<br>
 > *Third, run `target_emb.json` using BIONIC algorithm to extracted target represation.<br>
 > *Forth, run `main.py`. note that you need to create a `result` foder to store computational result.<br>
+> we alse provide the `demo.ipynb`, A more detailed training procedure is available here.<br>
 > The `main.py` takes about 15 minutes on GPU ram=24GB and approximately 6 hours on CPU ram=8GB.
 For running DrugMAN,
 > we advise GPU ram>=8GB and CPU ram >=16GB.